 I wish I could tell you that there was a magic wand, hack or shortcut to eliminating self-doubt, but honestly, once you overcome one episode of self-doubt there is bound to be another.
 The most important thing we can do for ourselves is recognise that self-doubt is just part of the deal, but that it doesn’t mean there is something wrong with us, nor that we shouldn’t be pursuing something important to us.
 The good news is that over time you will get more proficient at managing it.

 I often joke that my aim in life is to do myself out of a job as a coach.
 I want to be able to teach everyone how to manage their own brain and help themselves through any difficult situation alone.
 In reality, I think we all have our blind spots and there will always be a role for coaches, but being your own coach is one of the best life skills you can have.

-Being a good coach requires you to hold space for yourself, be compassionate, understanding and to listen to your thoughts without judgement.
+Being a good coach requires you to hold space for yourself, be compassionate, understanding and listen to your thoughts without judgment.
 It’s also vital to ask yourself good questions.
-It’s about getting curious about why you have these thoughts, where they came from and being objective about the true facts of the situation.
+It’s about getting curious about why you have these thoughts, where they came from, and being objective about the true facts of the situation.
 If your thoughts are “I’m just not good with money”, really question where that belief came from and challenge that way of thinking.
 Try and bring in more useful language that incorporates a growth mindset or opens up possibilities for you.

 Don’t put self-doubt in the driver’s seat